 20. Once a computer is connected to the CurrentWare Console, remove the computer from the OU.

 21. Once all the computers are connected to the CurrentWare Console, disable the start-up script.

 If your script fails to run, please try the following troubleshooting tips

 - Make sure there’s no additional spaces or characters entered in the script.
-It can fail the script execution
+It can cause the script to fail.

-- Make sure there are no policies restricting the script execution on the client computers
+- Make sure there are no other group policies that would restrict running the script on the client computers.

 - Disable your antivirus temporary during the client deployment stage.

 Don't have CurentWare Installed?
 Download & Get started with a free trial!